-Following Mr. Isaac's appointment as the independent, non-executive Chairman of the Board, he will no longer serve as lead independent director, and the Board will not have a designated lead independent director.
 Currently, the Chairman of the Board and the lead independent director together set the agenda for all Board meetings, and the lead independent director sets the agenda for, and leads, all executive meetings of the independent directors, providing consolidated feedback, as appropriate, from those meetings to the Chairman and CEO.
 The lead independent director also has authority to call meetings of the Board of Directors in executive session; facilitates discussions, outside of scheduled Board meetings, among the independent directors on key issues as appropriate; and serves as a non-exclusive liaison with the Chairman and CEO, in consultation with the other independent directors.
 Schlumberger's current governance practices provide for strong independent leadership, active participation by independent directors and independent evaluation of, and communication with, many members of senior management, and the Board expects this to continue following the appointment of an independent, non-executive Chairman of the Board.
-These governance practices are reflected in our Corporate Governance Guidelines and the various Committee Charters, which are available on our website.
-The Board believes that its risk oversight programs, discussed immediately below, would be effective under a variety of Board leadership frameworks and therefore do not materially affect the Board's choice of leadership structure.
+These governance practices are reflected in our Corporate Governance Guidelines and our various Committee Charters, which are available on our website.
+The Board believes that its risk oversight programs, discussed immediately below, would be effective under a variety of board leadership frameworks and therefore do not materially affect the Board's choice of leadership structure.